-Gujarat elections: Voting begins for 93 seats in second phase
+Gujarat elections: 58.70% voter turnout recorded in second phase

-A voter turnout of 63.14% was recorded in the first phase held on December 1.
+A turnout of 63.14% was recorded in the first phase held on December 1.

-Voting for the second phase of the Gujarat Assembly polls began at 8 am on Monday and will continue till 5 pm.
+A voter turnout of 58.70% was recorded in the second phase of the Gujarat Assembly polls on Monday.
 This phase covers 93 seats in 14 districts, including Ahmedabad and Vadodara, across north and central regions.

+Voting began at 8 am on Monday and will continue till 5 pm.

+In the Anand district, workers belonging to the Bharatiya Janata Party and Congress scuffled at the Keshavpura polling station under the Anklav constituency, ANI reported.
+However, the police reportedly brought the situation under control.

 Polling for the first phase for 89 constituencies in Saurashtra, Kutch and south Gujarat regions was held on December 1 with a voter turnout of 63.14%.
 The Election Commission has urged citizens in urban segments of Gujarat to vote in large numbers in the second phase to “compensate for low voting” in the first leg of the polls.